Cypress College Emergency Preparation

 Text Alerts and Emergency Notifications

-Being prepared at the every level allows us to mitigate any situation that may cause harm to the Charger community.
+Being prepared at every level helps reduce harm and strengthens the safety of the Charger Community.
 Campus Safety works 24 hours a day, 7 days a week, 365 days a year.
 We are out on patrol and we are just a phone call away.
 Our Campus Safety number is (714) 484-7387.
 Please put this number in your phone for easy access.
 Students are encouraged to utilize myGateway to update their personal information for text alert messaging in the event of an emergency.
 Students must provide their personal information in myGateway to receive these text notifications.

 Follow these steps to verify that your cell phone and email address are entered and current: